ayellapragada/Fafbook/README.md

 In addition to what's been done already, I will continue to work on this project.

-### Improved CSS
+### Improved Tests

-The last big step is to improve the css, by adding in responsiveness for different screen sizes, and optimizing the site for mobile.
+Now that there's a proper CI server setup, with a few tests, the last big step is to write some more tests for this to concrete code stability.